ashutoshbw/any-number-to-words/README.md

 # Any number to words
 A string based number to words converter.
-It can convert very small or large numbers(just for fun).
+It can convert from very small to large decimal numbers(just for fun 🌈).

 See **[Live Demo](https://any-number-to-words.netlify.app/)**